 The recommended model for the upbringing and education of a child necessarily includes religious education – article 340 of the TCC.

 According to Article 366 of the TCC, the right of parental custody (velayet) during marriage belongs jointly to the mother and father of the child.
 Art.
 337.1 states that if the parents of the child are not married, the right of parental custody belongs to the mother of the child.
 This is one of the important innovations in the new TCC.
-In accordance with Art.
-313 of the Civil Code of 1926, if the parents of the child were not married, the judge decided the question of custody, he could attribute the right of parental custody to either of the parents, and he could appoint a guardian (vasi).
-In accordance with the current TCC, the court may appoint a guardian (vasi) only if the mother is a minor or incapacitated.
+The court may appoint a guardian (vasi) only if the mother is a minor or incapacitated.

 The other parent, who is not invested with parental custody, has the right to a personal relationship (kişisel ilişki hakkı) with the child.
 This is regulated by Art.
 323-326 of the TCC.
 The right to a personal relationship includes the right to have contact with the child, and the right to receive information about his life, etc.

-Persons entitled to have the right to a personal relationship with the child, are understood by judicial practice to be a fairly wide range of persons, both related to a child and not related: his/her brothers, sisters, grandmother, grandfather, aunt, uncle, nurse, stepmother, stepfather, and similar persons.
+Persons entitled to have the right to a personal relationship with the child, are understood by judicial practice to be a fairly wide range of persons: his/her brothers, sisters, grandmother, grandfather, aunt, uncle, nurse, stepmother, stepfather, and similar persons.

 The parent not invested with parental custody must contribute to the expenses of raising the child in proportion to his financial means (alimony).

 Deprivation of parental custody of the child